lgatto/TeachingMaterial/diffexp/README.md

-We are going to model the data according to the negative-binomial distribution, using the implementation of the *[edgeR](http://bioconductor.org/packages/edgeR)* package, which uses an empirical Bayes method to share information across features and is this particularly relevant with a restricted number of replicates.
+We are going to model the data according to the negative-binomial distribution, using the implementation of the *[edgeR](http://bioconductor.org/packages/edgeR)* package, which uses an Empirical Bayes method to share information across features and is this particularly relevant with a restricted number of replicates.
 We will focus on the `U200` and `U600` conditions.